erashish81/sublime-text/README.md

 This repository has been created to keep all the settings of the sublime text editor.

-This should not be used on any system.
+This should not be used on windows system.